-Use the promo code FIRSTORDER to get 20% off your first purchase.
+Use the promo code FF50 to get 50% off your ENTIRE purchase

 In 2017, three women from very different parts of the world were brought together among the wild landscape of the Masai Mara through a mutual passion for design, love for Kenya and admiration for its people.
 They soon discovered they also shared a dedication towards alleviating poverty and a belief that the most impactful and sustainable way to improve livelihoods was to empower people at the grassroots level.
 The concept for Mara Tatu Designs was born from this collective desire to empower local communities.